 The scholarship fund was established in memory of L. Ross Love, Jr., for his many contributions as a corporate executive, entrepreneur and community leader, including serving as chair of United Way of Greater Cincinnati’s board of directors.

 We sat down with recipient Antonio Wooten Jr. (2016) to talk about his experience with the program.
+Antonio attends Philadelphia University and is studying Industrial Design.

 UWGC: What does it mean to you to be a previous recipient of the L. Ross Love Scholarship?